 What Is Alcohol?

-Alcohols are compounds that consist of at least one hydroxy group, a pairing of hydrogen and oxygen atoms, and a carbon atom in a hydrocarbon chain.
+An alcohol is a compound that consists of at least one hydroxy group, a pairing of hydrogen and oxygen atoms, and a carbon atom in a hydrocarbon chain.
 Alcohols are some of the most common organic compounds in nature.
 In chemistry, an alcohol can exhibit different properties depending on its precise chemical structure, but most alcohols are colorless liquids at room temperature which dissolve easily in water.
 When alcohol compounds bind with other atoms, particularly carbon atoms, they form secondary alcohols, which humans use in everyday life.

 The Three Types Of Secondary Alcohol

 Every day, over two billion people drink ethanol, or ethyl alcohol, as an active ingredient in alcoholic beverages.
-For this reason, many people associate alcohol with ethanol, even though ethanol is just one combination of an alcohol compound with carbon atoms.
+For this reason, most people equate alcohol with ethanol, even though ethanol is just one type of secondary alcohol.
 Ethanol is produced through the fermentation of yeast, starches, and sugars.
 Ethanol is the only alcohol that the human liver is capable of safely metabolizing, albeit in limited quantities.
 Methanol and isopropanol, the other two types of secondary alcohol, will cause someone who drinks them to suffer fatal liver failure.

 Nevertheless, both methanol and isopropanol serve important roles in maintenance and industry.
 For example, methanol, or methyl alcohol, is a component in a variety of household products, such as windshield wiper fluid, antifreeze, paint remover, air fresheners, and insecticides, as well as in fuel for cars and boats.
 Isopropanol, or isopropyl alcohol, is the chemical name for rubbing alcohol, a common liquid disinfectant.